In investing, one often hears that they should be “properly diversified.” What does that mean?

 My articles about dividend growth investing relate solely to the equity portion of your portfolio.
 The focus is on how to construct a stock portfolio that is designed to meet specific goals, has acceptable risk and reward characteristics, and makes sense to you.

-Even though all the assets in a dividend growth portfolio are in the single asset class stocks, we saw above how you can mitigate risk to your dividend stream by diversifying among a variety of economic sectors, industries, companies with different dividend characteristics, and the like.
+Even though all the assets in a dividend growth portfolio are in the single asset class stocks, we saw above how you can mitigate risk to your capital and dividend stream by diversifying among a variety of economic sectors, industries, companies with different dividend characteristics, and the like.

 A Word about Price Volatility